pwmckenna/pwmckenna.github.io/_posts/2012-9-24-github-takeover.md

 __Lesson!__

 Set up your github repo first, with a CNAME file in your gh-pages repository.
 Make sure there's only a single entry, otherwise your page might build successfully without actually serving the additional domains.
 If you don't receive a notification saying that it built successfully, DO NOT SET UP YOUR DNS.
-It is possible to squat on domains via private (impossible for you to find) repos, so go ahead and assume if you can't build its because I have a repo with your name on it :)
+It is even possible to squat on domains via private (impossible for you to find) repos, so go ahead and assume if you can't build its because I have a repo with your name on it :)